ausbin/nsdo/README.md

 It's messy, but lines starting with `--` are long options passed directly to `openconnect` (see `openconnect(8)` for a list of long options).
-Anything else must be one of the three keys above (`server, `pass1`, `pass2`), which the `openconnect-wrapper` in this repository processes and handles for you.
+Anything else must be one of the three keys above (`server`, `pass1`, `pass2`), which the `openconnect-wrapper` in this repository processes and handles for you.